2005: Who knew it would work out so well?! I was just using up the leftover rutabagas in the fridge!

 2-1/2 pounds rutabaga, (to yield about 2 pounds after peeling)

-3 cooking apples (see TIPS)
+3 medium cooking apples (see TIPS)

 2 tablespoons butter